AI Visibility Tiers: Legibility, Eligibility, and Extractability

 Phrases like according to their website, they claim, I couldn’t find independent verification, you should evaluate whether mean the machine identified you but can’t corroborate what you’re claiming.
 That’s an Eligibility gap — the proof exists in your own content but nowhere else.

-Capability Hedges Point to Recommendability
+Capability Hedges Point to Extractability

 Three Questions to Confirm Your Bottleneck